Courses FAQ

 DIY courses provide instructor solutions in the "Putting It All Together" exercises at the end of each lesson when appropriate.
 Or, you may bring your question to an Instructor-Led Feedback and Mentoring session (FDBK).
 You can also submit a Help/Support request for the DIY and/or DIY Video Recordings and we'll make sure your question gets answered by a faculty member.

-4. How long will I have access to my DIY courses?
+4. How long can I access my DIY courses?

 The course content will be available for as long as you are a member, even after you mark it completed.

-5. Can I view a DIY Recording on phone/tablet?
+5. Can I view the Podcasts on my phone?

 Yes.
 We’ve created several versions of each DIY Recording.
 The appropriate one will be delivered to you automatically based on whether you're on a PC, Mac, and Tablet, iPad or Smartphone.